gunheekim90/react-poooding-init/README.md

 # Also, this project has basic logic as follows

-1. Login & Logout
-2. Navigtion after and before login
-3. simple data list up such as blog
+1. If you want to send validated data t server, Should be logined and store token in header

 #Notice

-1. I only use Immutable.js on global state
+1. Only use Immutable.js on global state